AURASeg: Attention-Guided Upsampling with Residual-Assisted Boundary Refinement for Drivable-Area Segmentation: Introduction

+Traditional segmentation methods such as DeepLab \cite{c1} and DeepLabv3+ \cite{c2} introduced Atrous Spatial Pyramid Pooling (ASPP), which captures multi-scale contextual information through dilated convolutions with different receptive fields.
+Subsequent works such as FBRNet \cite{c3} improved pyramid-based aggregation by incorporating reinforced spatial pooling to reduce computational overhead while improving segmentation quality.
+In parallel, efficient feature fusion and boundary refinement strategies have been explored in architectures such as BiSeNet \cite{c4} and FPANet~\cite{c5}, which leverage residual connections and multi-branch designs to improve edge precision.
+More broadly, recent segmentation research has emphasized lightweight and efficient designs for robotics applications, highlighting the importance of balancing accuracy, boundary quality, and computational cost.

+However, boundary refinement still remains a recurring issue in segmentation: poor boundary delineation often causes misclassified pixels near object edges, reducing the reliability of segmentation-based navigation.
+For mobile robot perception, such boundary artifacts can propagate into planning as false obstacles or missing free space, producing overly conservative or unsafe trajectories.
+This problem is especially evident in drivable-area perception across robotic and road-scene settings, where free-space boundaries can become ambiguous under different environment conditions.

-Multi-task learning has contributed significantly to enhancing feature representation in semantic segmentation.
-YOLOP \cite{wang2022yolop} and YOLOPv2 \cite{huang2022yolopv2}, designed for panoptic segmentation, demonstrate how sharing feature representations across various tasks can improve segmentation accuracy.
-However, because these models were primarily designed for panoptic segmentation, they are not optimal for pure semantic segmentation.
-The need for a task-specific segmentation model that prioritizes boundary-assistive feature fusion and attention-based decoding motivated the design of our proposed approach.
+Multi-task learning has also contributed to stronger feature representation; for instance, YOLOP~\cite{c6}, designed for panoptic prediction, demonstrates how shared representations across tasks can improve segmentation performance.
+Nevertheless, because such models are primarily optimized for panoptic outputs, they are not always ideal for pure semantic segmentation where boundary fidelity is critical for accurate robotic navigation on edge devices.
+To address these challenges, we propose AURASeg (\textit{Attention-guided Upsampling with Residual-Assistive Boundary Refinement}) and validate through on-device deployment on a Kobuki TurtleBot2 powered by an NVIDIA Jetson Nano, reporting resource-constraint metrics alongside segmentation performance.

-To address all these challenges, we propose AURASeg, Attention-Guided Upsampling with Residual Boundary-Assistive Refinement for Drivable-Area Segmentation, a novel free-space ground plane segmentation model that integrates: \begin{enumerate} \item Attention Progressive Upsampling Decoder (APUD), a hybrid attention decoder module that improves segmentation granularity by integrating Squeeze-Excitation (SE) and Spatial Attention to modify the feature maps. \item ASPP-Lite, a lightweight multi-scale feature extraction module that reduces computational overhead while maintaining crucial spatial characteristics. \item Residual Border Refinement Module (RBRM), a secondary encoder-decoder module that increases segmentation precision along the object boundaries, minimizing edge misclassification. \end{enumerate}

-The proposed methodology was evaluated on two datasets, the Ground Mobile Robot Perception (GMRP) dataset \cite{wang2020gmrpd} for outdoor segmentation and the custom Gazebo dataset for indoor drivable area segmentation against benchmark segmentation models.
+Our contributions include: \begin{enumerate} \item \textit{Residual Boundary Refinement Module} (RBRM), a refinement head that leverages a Sobel edge prior and gated residual fusion to sharpen contours and improve boundary-centric metrics. \item \textit{Attention Progressive Upsampling Decoder} (APUD), an attention-guided decoder that progressively upsamples and fuses multi-scale features to recover fine-grained spatial structure. \item \textit{ASPPLite}, a lightweight multi-scale context module that enriches bottleneck features with minimal computational overhead.